AngelList Holdings, LLC and AngelList Advisors, LLC

 33. Neither ALA nor the Syndicate Lead Investor nor the Start-up:

-a. provide specific recommendations or advice to particular Quality Investors about the suitability of an investment in a Start-up through an SPE; or
+a. provide specific recommendations or advice to particular Quality Investors about the suitability of an investment in a Start-up through an SPE (as defined in paragraph 35); or

 b. recommend or solicit any particular purchase or sale by a Quality Investor of an SPE’s securities.